Alice S. Wells: Among First Policewomen

 Wells Saw Need for Special Services for Women

-As Wells worked, she saw that women needed special services in order to feel comfortable about approaching the police.
+As Wells worked, she saw that women needed special services in order to feel comfortable in approaching the police.
 Wells helped found a bureau for women who needed help.
 She also founded a missing person’s bureau for women and children.

-Policewoman BadgeA third need was covered by the “Minnie Barton Home.”
-Wells and a woman parole officer named Minnie Barton teamed up to create a safe place for women just released from jail.
+Minnie Barton eventually received a salary (1916).
+She remained fully committed to her work as a probation officer throughout her lifetime.
 Over time, the house was used as a halfway house where some young offenders lived instead of being sent to jail.
 Today this home is part of the Children’s Institute of Los Angeles.

 Serious Work